Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Comparison to known RCFTs

+and its multi-copy generalizations, where $( (\rm{Fibonacci})^N \rtimes S_N)$ topological lines could naturally be realized, always have $N$ stress-tensors.
+In our case however, if our CFT were a tensor product of three identical minimal models, the central charge of that theory would be below $c=0.7$ and above $c=0.5$, and such theories do not exist.

 The upshot from this analysis is that none of the rational theories listed above realize our non-invertible symmetry in any obvious way.
-It is therefore natural to conjecture once again that the $N=3$ model again flows to an irrational CFT.
+It is therefore reasonable to conjecture that the $N=3$ model flows to an irrational CFT.